Land's End: End to end

 Land's End is either the start or finishing point of end to end journeys with John o' Groats in Scotland.
-One of the earliest was by Carlisle who left Land's End on 23 September 1879, went to John O'Groats House and arrived back at Land's End on 15 December; taking 72 days (exclusive of Sundays); covering 3899 mi.
-To prove his journey, he kept a log book which was stamped at any Post Office he passed.
+One of the earliest was by R. H. Carlisle who left Land's End on 23 September 1879, went to John O'Groats House and arrived back at Land's End on 15 December; taking 72 days (exclusive of Sundays); covering 3899 mi.
+To prove his journey, he kept a log book which was stamped at any post office he passed.
 An early end to end on bicycle was completed by Messrs Blackwell and Harman of Canonbury Bicycle Club.
 Starting at Land's End they covered 900 mile in thirteen days in July/August 1880.
 Nearly two years later the Hon I Keith-Falconer travelled 994 mile from Land's End, in twelve days, 231/4 hours, on a bicycle.

 Greeb

 On the south side of Carn Kez the land slopes away to a shallow valley containing a small stream and the former Greeb Farm.
 In 1879 a derrick was used for hauling seaweed from the beach 40 feet below for use as a soil improver.